thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 `$ git show e420911~1

-By increasing the number after the `~` we can follow the parent relationships back through the project's history:
+By increasing the number after the `~` we can follow the parent relationships back through the project's history.
+For example, `~2` will give us the parent of the parent commit:

 `# cd examples/2-2-refer-to-commits
 `$ git show e420911~2